South Dunedin

 South Dunedin is a major inner city suburb of the New Zealand city of Dunedin.
-It is located, as its name suggests, 2.5 km to the south of the city centre, on part of a large plain known locally simply as "The Flat".
+It is located, as its name suggests, 2.5 km to the south of the city centre, on part of a large plain known simply as "The Flat".
 The suburb is a mix of industrial, retail, and predominantly lower-quality residential properties.

 The term South Dunedin is often used in a more general sense to refer to any or all of the various suburbs occupying The Flat, including St Kilda, Forbury, Kensington, Musselburgh, and Tahuna.

 Geography

 The flat land which makes up much of Dunedin's heart is enclosed to the south and east by Otago Harbour and to the north and west by a ridge of hills.
 At the southern end of central Dunedin, these hills form a ridge that (prior to reclamation) came close to the line of the harbour.
 To the south of this lies a broad plain, initially swampy but now drained and expanded by reclamation.
 This plain is the site of South Dunedin.

 The boundaries of South Dunedin are vaguely defined.
 Though the area was a separate borough briefly in the late nineteenth century, the borders which delimited that borough are no longer widely used as descriptors for South Dunedin.
 One major exception is South Dunedin's boundary with St Kilda, which was a separate borough until far more recently.
 The line of Bay View Road is still seen as a border between South Dunedin and St Kilda.
 This notion is enhanced by the change of name of one of the suburbs' main arterial roads at this boundary, with King Edward Street becoming Prince Albert Road as it passes into St Kilda.

 To the east, South Dunedin's natural limit is Otago Harbour, and to the north a ridge of hills also forms a topographical boundary.
 At the foot of this ridge, however, lies the small suburb of Kensington and parts of the much larger borough of Caversham.
 Caversham also marks a limit at the western edge of South Dunedin, though in both cases the exact boundaries are not well-defined.